Andrew-Mazour/STM32-Safety-Net/README.md

 ## 📡 Wireless Communication Protocol

-The Detection Unit sends a Bluetooth signal (ALERT) when an object is detected.
+-The Detection Unit sends a Bluetooth signal (ALERT) when an object is detected.

 The Alert Unit listens for this signal and activates the buzzer/LED upon reception.